skeema/skeema/doc/options.md

 * When `skeema diff` or `skeema push` encounters tables that cannot be ALTERed due to use of features not yet supported by Skeema, the debug log will indicate which specific line(s) of the CREATE TABLE statement are using such features.
 * When any command encounters non-fatal problems in a *.sql file, they will be logged.
 This can include extra ignored statements before/after the CREATE TABLE statement, or a table whose name does not match its filename.
 * If a panic occurs in Skeema's main thread, a full stack trace will be logged.
-* Options that control conditional logic based on table sizes, such as [allow-below-size](#allow-below-size) and [alter-wrapper-min-size](#alter-wrapper-min-size), provide debug output with size information whenever their condition is triggered.
+* Options that control conditional logic based on table sizes, such as [safe-below-size](#safe-below-size) and [alter-wrapper-min-size](#alter-wrapper-min-size), provide debug output with size information whenever their condition is triggered.
 * Upon exiting, the numeric exit code will be logged.

 ### default-character-set